jeffboody/Lanczos/readme.md

 Downsampling:

-When downsampling by a power-of-two, the Lanczos kernel becomes independent of x since (x - floor(x)) becomes a constant which matches the phase shift.
-For example, consider the first 2 outputs of the lanzcos-test downsample example.
-Notice that the outputs of L(x) repeat for each j.
+When downsampling by a factor S, if the output sample positions x are chosen such that the fractional part of x is constant (e.g. 0.5 for centered downsampling), then the L kernel argument will have the same set of fractional parts for every output sample.

+For example, consider the output of the 2x downsampling example of a 1D signal.

 	downsample n1=10, n2=5
 	j=0, x=0.500000